 The late afternoon sun started tracing the backbones of ocotillo-lined ridgelines and spotlighting distant serrated spires.
 A sign from the river gods to commence the Ritual of Noctis.
 Change into camp clothes (a fancy term for pajamas you’ve worn for six nights straight).
 Set up cot.
 Wash hands.
 Eat.
 Clean dishes.
 Brush teeth.
 Check under cot for rattlesnakes.
 Pour sand out of shoes.
 Then, as the sliver of sky overhead sings its soothing lullaby from cobalt to navy to purple to black, fall asleep.

 As I neared the end of this evening’s ceremony, I wasn’t tired.
 Neither were the guides.
 Josh invited me to join him and Lars for a rendezvous on the boat where they slept.
 This was my fourth trip with Lars, my second with Josh, but I still felt like I had been summoned to the popular kids’ table at a high school cafeteria.

 Earlier versions of these “baloney boats” had sealed floors and thus were not self-bailing.
 Assistant crewmembers used buckets to remove water from the boats so they wouldn’t sink in the rapids.
 These lucky individuals were known as “swampers.”
-Even though the Grand Canyon Expeditions founder Ron Smith had ripped out the center floor of the doughnut years ago—a design known now as the self-bailing “S-rig”—the term “swamper” lives on.
+Even though the Grand Canyon Expeditions founder Ron Smith ripped out the floor years ago—a design known now as the self-bailing “S-rig,” the “s” for Smith—the term “swamper” lives on.
 Before you ever think of becoming a head boatman, you have to do time as the swamper, at the beck and call of the boatman.
 On this trip, in addition to leading the photography activities, I was the swamper to the swamper.
 I was doing double time.